-- 1 Check the Zyxel Device LED and make sure the Zyxel Device is on and ready for use. - 2 Make sure that NCC Discovery is enabled (see Section 10.4 on page 96). - 3 Check your network's firewall/security settings.
-Make sure the following ports are allowed: - TCP: 443, 4335, and 6667 - UDP: 123 is allowed. - 4 Make sure your Zyxel Device has obtained an IP address and can access the Internet.
-Check the Cloud Control Status on the Dashboard screen for your Internet connection. - 5 Check your network's VLAN settings (see Section 10.3 on page 92).
-You may have to change the Management VLAN settings of the Zyxel Device to allow it to connect to the Internet and access the NCC. - Note: Changing the management VLAN and IP address settings on the Zyxel Device also pushes these changes to the NCC.
-Do this only if your device cannot otherwise connect to the NCC.
+- 1 Check the Zyxel Device LED and make sure the Zyxel Device is on and ready for use. - 2 Check your network's firewall/security settings.
+Make sure the following ports are allowed: - TCP: 443, 4335, and 6667 - UDP: 123 is allowed. - 3 Make sure your Zyxel Device has obtained an IP address and can access the Internet.
+Check the Cloud Control Status on the Dashboard screen for your Internet connection. - 4 Check your network's VLAN settings (see Section 10.3 on page 107).
+You may have to change the Management VLAN settings of the Zyxel Device to allow it to connect to the Internet and access the NCC.

-- 6 Make sure your Zyxel Device does not have to go through network authentication such as a captive portal, If your network uses a captive portal, the network administrator may have to create a new VLAN without this requirement.
-Change your Zyxel Device's management VLAN settings as necessary. - 7 Make sure your DNS server can resolve d.nebula.zyxel.com.
+- Note: Changing the management VLAN and IP address settings on the Zyxel Device also pushes these changes to the NCC.
+Do this only if your device cannot otherwise connect to the NCC. - 5 Make sure your Zyxel Device does not have to go through network authentication such as a captive portal.
+If your network uses a captive portal, the network administrator may have to create a new VLAN without this requirement.
+Change your Zyxel Device's management VLAN settings as necessary. - 6 Make sure your DNS server can resolve d.nebula.zyxel.com.
 Open the Command Prompt on your computer, enter nslookup d.nebula.zyxel.com, see if the DNS server can return the resolved IP address.
 If not, you can try set your gateway to use the Google Public DNS server 8.8.8.8.
 Or, set the DNS server address in the Zyxel Device Web Configurator.
 Go to Configuration > Network > IP Setting, select Use Fixed IP Address.
 Set the DNS Server IP Address: to 8.8.8.8.
 Click Apply.